cds-snc/notification-api/tests/README.md

 2. Start the Postgres (ci_db_1) container, and any other containers required by the functionality under test: `docker start ci_db_1`.
 All migrations should already be applied.
 3. Start a test container shell by running `docker run --rm -it -v "<absolute path to notification-api>:/app" --env-file tests/env_vars ci_test bash`.
 4. Add the test container started in the previous step to the default network: `docker network connect ci_default <test container name or ID>`.
-5. Run `py.test -h` to see the syntax for running tests.
+5. In the test container shell, run `py.test -h` to see the syntax for running tests.
 Without flags, you can run `py.test [file or directory]...`.

 ## Running Individual Tests

-This is an example of running a specific test in a test file:
+This is an example of running a specific test in a test file from within a test container shell:

 ```$ py.test tests/lambda_functions/va_profile/test_va_profile_integration.py::test_va_profile_cache_exists```